cortes-ciriano-lab/SComatic/README.md

 ## [Generating a custom Panel of Normals](/docs/pon.md)

-In Step 4.2, SComatic uses a Panel of Normals (PON) to detect systematic errors and germline contamination in the somatic mutation callset.
-The PON provided in this repository is computed using the data described in the manuscript (Hg38 reference genome) (check folder PoNs).
-However, SComatic provides a [script](/docs/pon.md) to build a a custom PON using other data sets.
+In Step 4.2, SComatic uses a Panel of Normals (PoN) to detect systematic errors and germline contamination in the somatic mutation callset.
+The PoN provided in this repository is computed using the data described in the manuscript (Hg38 reference genome).
+However, SComatic provides a [script](/docs/pon.md) to build a custom PoN using other data sets.

 ## [Other SComatic functionalities](/docs/OtherFunctionalities.md)
-SComatic has different extra functionalities to further play with the results, which are described in detail [here](/docs/OtherFunctionalities.md):
+SComatic provides the following additional functionalities, which are described in detail [here](/docs/OtherFunctionalities.md).

 - Getting the number of callable sites per cell type
 - Getting the number of callable sites per unique cell